 In the end all these programs were based on subsidies and there were no real long term sustainable business models behind them.
-What they would have to do © 2013 THE COOK NETWORK CONSULTANTS 431 GREENWAY AVE.
-EWING, NJ 08618-2711 USA DRAFT V.2.1 PAGE 28 quifi∙net was not well specified.
+What they would have to do was not well specified.
 The approach to the government was "give me the money and I will do it."
-Also at this time in the European Union telecommunications was liberalized and Telefonica, in theory at least, was no longer a monopoly and its could say to the
+Also at this time in the European Union telecommunications was liberalized and Telefonica, in theory at least, was no longer a monopoly and its could say to the government you cannot do it on your own but must do it in cooperation with what we would like.
+We are now private sector